rush181200/book-author-apis/README.md

 # Book Author RESTful API

 The Complete API is in the master branch
+The API has swagger documentation use this url after running the app "http://localhost:8080/swagger-ui/index.html#/"

 This is a RESTful API built with Spring Boot and PostgreSQL for managing books and authors.